DOME-Marketplace/integration-guide/README.md

 * **recurringChargePeriodType**: a string representing the period to repeat the application of the price.
 The possible value are: _day_, _week_, _month_, _year_.
 If the _priceType_ is _recurring-prepaid_ or _recurring-postpaid_ or _usage_ this attribute **must** be present.
 * **price**: the amount of money that characterizes the price.
 If the _isBundle_ attribute is false (i.e., _simple_ ProductOfferingPrice) this attribute **must** be present.
 * **unitOfMeasure**: A quantity (i.e., a number and unit) representing how many of an ProductOffering is available at the offered price (e.g., 1 GB).
 If the _priceType_ is _usage_ this attribute **must** be present.
+* **relatedParty**: the list of the involved parties (i.e., Seller, Buyer, SellerOperator, BuyerOperator).
+This TMForum entity does not include by default the _relatedParty_ attribute, therefore the _@schemaLocation_ attribute, according to the ones indicated in the [DOME GitHub Schemas repository](#https://github.com/DOME-Marketplace/tmf-api/tree/main/DOME), must be present.

 ### How to subscribe to events